EcoClimLab/ecoclimlab.github.io/people.md

 # Research Associates
-*Research associates are senior  experts in their field who contribute significantly to the Smithsonian as long-term collaborators.*
+*Research associates are senior  experts in their field who contribute significantly to the Smithsonian as long-term collaborators.
+Those listed here are currently engaged in active collaborations with this lab.*

 {% include feature_row id="feature_row_RAs" %}